BlaqSmyth/RochvillesRedesign/replit.md

 ## Overview

-This is a professional marketing website for Rochvilles & Co, an accounting firm based in Ilford, Essex serving London and surrounding areas.
+This is a professional marketing website for Rochvilles & Co, an accounting firm based at 411 Ilford Lane, Ilford, Essex IG1 2SN, serving London and surrounding areas.
 The site showcases their services including tax planning, bookkeeping, payroll, contractor accounting, compliance, and financial services.
 Built as a modern single-page application with multiple routes, it features animated components, testimonials, interactive calculators, and comprehensive service information pages.

 ## User Preferences